-One of the biggest challenges to recording business meetings is finding a camera that’s able to capture everything.
-Too often, the conference room is too small and the camera’s field of view is too narrow.
-Sometimes, the configuration of the conference room is such that it forces the camera to be placed too far away from people.
-Other times, the camera needs to be placed behind some people, providing a less-than-ideal view of the backs of their heads.
+One of the biggest challenges to recording business meetings is finding a camera that’s able to capture everyone and everything in the conference room.
+Often, the conference room is too small and the camera’s field of view is too narrow.
+Sometimes, the configuration of the conference room is such that it forces the camera to be placed farther away from people, making it hard to see their faces.
+In other cases, the camera needs to be placed behind some people, providing a less-than-ideal view of the backs of their heads.

 Recently, we had the opportunity to test a camera that aims to solve these problems — the VSNMobil V.360° HD.
 In this blog post, we’ll introduce you to the 360-degree camera and discuss how it works with Panopto.
 Before we get into the details though, let’s see an example team meeting captured using the V.360.

 Businesses and universities who visit the VSNMobil website may mistakenly think that they’ve arrived at the wrong place.
 The V.360° was originally built as an action cam, targeting sports enthusiasts who want to record and share their mountain biking, skateboarding, skiing, surfing (it’s waterproof), and other outdoor adventures.
 The website reflects the product’s origins, but don’t be fooled by homepage video of the longboarder with all-terrain wheels — the camera is one of the more innovative video capture devices to hit the business market in the past year.

 Several characteristics of the camera make it a great device for recording meetings.